Blog · Analysis · Last reviewed June 25, 2026

 Source Discipline

-Claims on this page are grounded in official program pages, California state materials, NASA fire-data documentation, and NIST governance materials.
+Claims on this page are grounded in official program pages, California state materials, NASA Earthdata fire-data documentation, warning-standard materials, and NIST governance materials.
 Program claims are treated as operational descriptions, not proof that every detection improves outcomes.
-The important distinction is between seeing a possible fire, confirming it, responding to it, and warning affected people.
+The important distinction is between seeing a possible fire, confirming it, dispatching resources, warning affected people, and later proving what happened.

 Sources